See the list of vulnerabilities detected

 To clear a filter, click on the X next to it.

-Note: Your filters persist only in the Vulnerabilities section of the group you applied them to.
+Note: Your filters persist only in the Injected section of the group you applied them to.

 Generate reports